Human Resources Management

 IIENSTITU

-Embracing compassion in business isn't just the right thing to do—it's also good for business.
+Embracing the benefits of compassionate leadership in organizations isn't just the right thing to do--it's also good for business.
 Here are some of the benefits:

 Increased Employee Engagement: Employees who feel valued are more motivated and productive.